+2/4 for general table layout

+1/3 for the choice of descriptive statistics

+0/3 for discussion of finding

+Did not mention about missing data (-1)

+Did not report the units of each variables

+Only summarized continuous variables(-2)

+Total: 3/10

 3.

 A two sample two-sided T test assuming unequal variances was performed on the mean serum LDL level for each group (defined by their 5 year vital status) to examine if the mean LDL level was different between the groups.
 The means were found to be statistically different (p-value=0.0186), with the group surviving greater than five years having an 8.5005 unit higher mean LDL level (127.20 vs. 118.70), and the 95% confidence interval for the difference in means is (1.44, 15.56).
 This means that these results would be unsurprising if the true difference in means between these groups was between 1.44 and 15.56 mg/dL higher in the group that survived longer than five years.